• Home

 Home » Peanut Butter

-Giant Peanut Butter Brickle Criss-Cross Cookies
+Giant Bread Flour Peanut Butter Brickle Criss-Cross Cookies

-Modified: Dec 30, 2024 · Published: Dec 28, 2012 by Anna · This post may contain affiliate links · 4 Comments
+Modified: Dec 6, 2025 · Published: Dec 28, 2012 by Anna · This post may contain affiliate links · 4 Comments

 Jump to Recipe

-For the past couple of weeks I've been craving big, crunchy, bakery style peanut butter cookies.
+For the past couple of weeks I've been craving big, crunchy, bakery style peanut butter criss-cross cookies.
 Unfortunately, the only big peanut butter cookies that were coming out crunchy were my Monster Cookies.
 I gave up for a while, then remembered I had some bread flour in the pantry and that bread flour usually produces thicker, crunchier, cookies.
 Using the bread flour, melted butter and loads of peanut butter did the trick!

 Jumbo Peanut Butter Criss-Cross Cookies with Brickle